Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

 Let $\ga=\bar\epsilon_A(\alpha|_{W_{h}(R)})^{-1}\bar\epsilon^{-1}$.
 Then $(A,\ga)\in J$ is the preimage of $(\mE,\beta,\bar \epsilon)$ under the above map $s:J\to \bGr_{N,h}$.
 Therefore the first claim of the lemma follows. \end{proof}

 \begin{rmk} The above isomorphism depends on a choice of lifting of the projection $L^+V_N\to V_{N,h}$.
-To fix the idea, we will use the obvious lifting given by \end{rmk}
+To fix the ambiguity, we will use the obvious lifting given by \end{rmk}

-As a corollary of the above lemma and Proposition \ref{quotient}, we have \begin{prop} $\bGr_N$ is represented by a separated perfect algebraic space, perfectly of finite type over $k$. \end{prop} \begin{proof}Let $G=L^h\GL_n$, which is the perfection of the smooth algebraic group $G_0=L^{h}_p\GL_n$.
-To apply Proposition \ref{quotient}, it remains to check that $G\times \bGr_{N,h}\to \bGr_{N,h}\times\bGr_{N,h}$ is a closed embedding.
+As a corollary of the above lemma and Theorem \ref{quotient}, we have \begin{prop} The functor $\bGr_N$ is represented by a separated perfect algebraic space, perfectly of finite type over $k$.
+In particular, $\Gr$ is representable. \end{prop} \begin{proof}Let $G=L^h\GL_n$, which is the perfection of the smooth algebraic group $G_0=L^{h}_p\GL_n$.
+To apply Theorem \ref{quotient}, it remains to check that $G\times \bGr_{N,h}\to \bGr_{N,h}\times\bGr_{N,h}$ is a closed embedding.
 But this follows from Corollary \ref{diagonal}. \end{proof}